- Cancer Information

 - Fertility and cancer

-Here we provide an overview of cancer treatments and how they affect women’s fertility.
+This section provides an overview of how cancer treatments may affect female fertility.
 The most common treatments for cancer are chemotherapy, radiation therapy, surgery and hormone therapy.
 Other treatments include immunotherapy and targeted therapy.

 Learn more about: